Carole Berotte Joseph: Early life and education

-Dr. Carole Berotte Joseph is a former educator and administrator who served as the first Haitian-born United States college president and the first woman president of Massachusetts Bay Community College.
-She was born in Port-au-Prince and raised in Brooklyn, New York.
-She migrated to the U.S. at the age of 8 in 1957 and is fluent in four languages – English, Haitian Creole, Spanish and French.
-She holds a Bachelor's degree in Spanish and education from the York College, City University of New York (CUNY).
-She earned her Master's degree in curriculum, teaching and bilingual education at Fordham University and her Doctor of Philosophy in bilingual education and sociolinguistics at New York University in 1992.
-She was the President of Bronx Community College in New York from 2011 to 2014.
+Joseph was born in Port-au-Prince, Haiti.
+She was the daughter of Leonce and Nadia Barotte.
+Joseph migrated to the U.S. at the age of 8 in 1957 and was raised in Brooklyn, New York.

+Joseph obtained a bachelor's degree in Spanish and education from the York College, City University of New York (CUNY).
+She earned her master's degree in curriculum, teaching and bilingual education at Fordham University and her Doctor of Philosophy in bilingual education and sociolinguistics at New York University in 1992.